 We kept it simple and framed the outside of the range hood with a plank going down the center.
 To glue the boards down we used caulk and then taped them up to keep everything in place.

 We did have a couple of corners pop up but the hubs just drilled a pilot hole and used a small nail to push it down.
-Once it was dry I caulked all around, sanded the wood and primed and painted it.

 I know that it doesn’t have the same detail that the cabinet doors have, but I really love the simplicity.
 It’s just enough detail to give the range hood a little something extra.

 I also wanted to share a fun accomplishment for little, old Chatfield Court.
 I wrote a tutorial for barn wood shelves for Reloved, a publication from the UK, and it was published in their December issue.
 My barn wood shelves were on the cover, too!